What Is Frozen Shoulder?

-Frozen shoulder is a condition that affects your shoulder joint.
-It usually involves pain and stiffness that develops gradually, gets worse and then finally goes away.
-This can take anywhere from a year to 3 years.
+Frozen shoulder, sometimes called adhesive capsulitis, is a condition that limits movement in shoulder joint.
+You usually have pain and stiffness that comes on gradually, gets worse, and then finally goes away.

-Your shoulder is made up of three bones that form a ball-and-socket joint.
-They are your upper arm (humerus), shoulder blade (scapula), and collarbone (clavicle).
-There’s also tissue surrounding your shoulder joint that holds everything together.
+Your shoulder has three bones that form a ball-and-socket joint, including your upper arm (humerus), shoulder blade (scapula), and collarbone (clavicle).
+Strong connective tissue surrounding your shoulder joint holds everything together.
 This is called the shoulder capsule.

-With frozen shoulder, the capsule becomes so thick and tight that it’s hard to move.
+With frozen shoulder, this capsule becomes so thick and tight that it’s hard to move.
 Bands of scar tissue form and there’s less of a liquid called synovial fluid to keep the joint lubricated.
-These things limit motion even more.
+These things limit your shoulder motion even more.

-The main symptoms of a frozen shoulder are pain and stiffness that make it difficult or impossible to move it.
+The main symptoms of a frozen shoulder are pain and stiffness that make it difficult or impossible to move.

-If you have frozen shoulder, you’ll likely feel a dull or achy pain in one shoulder.
+You’ll likely feel a dull or achy pain in one shoulder.
 You might also feel the pain in the shoulder muscles that wrap around the top of your arm.
 You might feel the same sensation in your upper arm.
-Your pain could get worse at night, which can make it hard to sleep.
+Your pain may get worse at night, which can make it hard to sleep.

-You’ll typically go through three phases with a frozen shoulder.
-Each has its own unique symptoms and timeline.
+You usually go through three phases with a frozen shoulder.

-- You develop a pain (sometimes severe) in your shoulder any time you move it.
+- You have pain (sometimes serious) in your shoulder any time you move it.

 - It slowly gets worse over time and may hurt more at night.

-- This can last anywhere from 6 to 9 months.
+- This stage can last from 6-9 months.

-- Moving your shoulder becomes more difficult and it becomes harder to get through daily activities.
+- Moving your shoulder gets more difficult and it gets harder to do some daily activities.

 - This stage can last 4-12 months.